Kiev offensive (1920): Ukrainian involvement

 A military convention regarding common action and subordination of Ukrainian units to Polish command was signed by the Ukrainian and Polish sides on 24 April.
 On 25 April, the Polish and the UPR forces began an offensive aimed at Kiev.

 A preliminary trade agreement was arrived at on 1 May by the Polish and Ukrainian sides.
 It foresaw extensive exploitation of Ukraine by the Polish state and capital.
 The signing of the agreement would reveal its content, with likely catastrophic consequences for Petliura, so it had not been signed.

-Factions in Polish parliament, most prominently the National Democrats, protested Piłsudski's alliance with Petliura's Ukraine, his slighting of the Polish government, and the policies of fait accompli.
+Factions in the Polish parliament, most prominently the National Democrats, protested Piłsudski's alliance with Petliura's Ukraine, his slighting of the Polish government, and the policies of fait accompli.
 They felt that all major Polish moves should have been consulted with the Allies.
 The National Democrats did not recognize Ukrainians as a nation and to them the Ukrainian issue reduced to a proper division of Ukraine between Poland and White (or Red) Russia.

 The UPR was not recognized by the Allies.
 The British and the French warned Poland that the treaty with the UPR amounted to irresponsible adventurism, because Poland lacked strong economic foundations, industry, or stable finances, and was not in a position to impose a new geostrategic situation in Europe.

 The UPR was supposed to subordinate its military and economy to Warsaw.
 Ukraine was going to join the Polish-led Intermarium federation of states in central and eastern Europe.
 Piłsudski wanted a Poland-allied Ukraine to be a buffer between Poland and Russia.
 Provisions in the treaty guaranteed the rights of the Polish and Ukrainian minorities within each state and obliged each side not to conclude international agreements against each other.
 Piłsudski also needed an alliance with a Ukrainian faction as cover for the action perceived abroad as military aggression.

 As the treaty legitimized Polish control over the territory that Ukrainians viewed as rightfully theirs, the alliance received a dire reception from many Ukrainian leaders, ranging from Mykhailo Hrushevsky, former chairman of the Central Council of Ukraine, to Yevhen Petrushevych, the leader of the West Ukrainian People's Republic who was forced into exile after the Polish–Ukrainian War.
 UPR Prime Minister Isaak Mazepa resigned his position in protest of the Warsaw agreements.
 While to many protesting WUPR activists Petliura was a traitor and renegade, the divided UPR circles quarreled about the merits of the Polish–Ukrainian alliance.